spectreconsole/radline/README.md

 * Any modifier with `ENTER` key does not register on macOS, due to a bug in the System.Console.ReadKey implementation.
 We will be moving away from using this before release.
-* Lines do not update properly when moving past vertical screen buffer boundaries.